Skip to main content

 Salford, both city and university, have long been impacted by socioeconomic and cultural change.

-The city’s roots are firmly embedded in the first and second Industrial Revolutions, development has occurred through continual processes of adaptation, innovation, and renewal.
-During the mid-eighteenth century, Salford was still a relatively small place to live.
-Rapid industrialisation transformed this landscape, driving population growth and restructuring the urban environment.
-By the late nineteenth and early twentieth centuries, the city had become what historian Asa Briggs later described as a “shock city” – a place affected by rapid social, economic, and technological transformation.
+The city’s roots are firmly embedded in the first and second Industrial Revolution with development occurring through a continual processes of adaptation, innovation and renewal.
+During the middle of the eighteenth century, Salford was still a relatively small place to live.
+Then, came rapid industrialisation transforming the landscape, driving population growth and needs to restructure the urban environment.
+By the late nineteenth and early twentieth century, the city became what historian Asa Briggs later described as a “shock city” – a place affected by rapid social, economic, and technological transformation.

-As industrial expansion began to stabilise, educational institutions emerged to meet new demands for technical skills and professional training.
-The Pendleton Mechanics’ Institute (established 1850) and the Salford Working Men’s College (established 1858) responded directly to these changing conditions.
-Their merger in 1896 created the Royal Technical Institute, Salford.
-The institution became the Royal Technical College in 1921, before undergoing a major transition in 1956 when it became the Royal College of Advanced Technology, Salford.
+As industrial expansion began to stabilise, educational institutions sprang up to meet new demands for technical skills and professional training.
+The Pendleton Mechanics’ Institute was established 1850, and the Salford Working Men’s College in 1858.
+When they both merged in 1896, the Royal Technical Institute, Salford was created.
+The institution became the Royal Technical College in 1921, before undergoing a major transition in 1956 to become the Royal College of Advanced Technology, Salford.

 Visit of the Queen Elizabeth II (1926-2022) and crowds for the opening of the Royal College of Advanced Technology, Salford, 1961.